2003 Melbourne runaway train: Initial runaway

 The electric train 393M-1048T-394M arrived at Broadmeadows station as train number 5859 from Flinders Street around 9.14 pm, where the service terminated.
 The driver of 5859 was rostered to also drive the return service to Flinders Street as train number 5264.
-After a short delay where he left the driving cab of 393M due to confusion about whether the train needed to be clear of the platform for a through service, the driver re-entered the cab to enter the new train number into the train's computer terminal, in order to display the correct onboard passenger information.
+After a short delay where he left the driving cab of 393M due to confusion about whether the train needed to be clear of the platform for a V/Line service towards Seymour, the driver re-entered the cab to enter the new train number into the train's computer terminal, in order to display the correct onboard passenger information.
 At the same time, the signaller at Broadmeadows set the train's route for its return journey and cleared the necessary signals.
-The driver then isolated the train's air brake according to normal procedure, but did not apply the park brake before once again leaving the cab of 393M to change ends as it was policy not to apply it if changing ends.
+The driver then isolated the train's air brake, but did not apply the park brake before once again leaving the cab of 393M to change ends.

 The driver walked into the station building, intending to use the staff toilet facilities before returning to the train.
 As he did so, the train began to roll down the very slight slope at the Broadmeadows platform back towards the city, passing the end of the platform at around 3 km/h undetected by the driver or station staff.
-The doors to the passenger area were open, and interior lights remained on.
+The doors to the passenger area were open, interior lights remained on and the trains headlights were not set with the train only having its red tail lights illuminated.
 While the driver was inside the station building, a passenger complained to the Broadmeadows stationmaster that 5264 had departed early.
 The stationmaster attempted to contact the driver via the Broadmeadows signaller, but was not able to work out why the train had departed early.
 As he returned to the station building, the stationmaster saw the driver coming out and warned him that the train had left.